google/codeworld/RequirementChecker.md

 The requirements checker can currently check only a very limited set of conditions.
 Here are the current checks implemented.

-- `matchesExpected(var, 999999)`
+- matchesExpected

+  Example:

+      matchesExpected:
+        variable: var
+        hash: 999999

-  Checks that the definition of `var`, once source locations are cleared, hashes to the given value (module 1 million).
+  Checks that the definition of `var`, once source locations are cleared, hashes to the given value (modulo 1 million).
 This is used to verify that the student hasn't modified code they weren't supposed to change.

-  The usual process for using this is to first write a failing check with some arbitrarily chosen hash.
+  The usual process for using this rule is to first write a failing check with some arbitrarily chosen hash.
 The failure message will include the correct hash, so you can update the check.

-- `hasSimpleParams(var)`
+- `hasSimpleParams`

+  Example:

+      hasSimpleParams: f

-  Checks that `var` is defined as a function, all of whose arguments are plain variables.
+  Checks that `f` is defined as a function, all of whose arguments are plain variables.
 Any use of more complex pattern matching will cause this requirements to fail.
-It will also fail if `var` is not defined to be a function.
+It will also fail if `f` is not defined, or if its definition isn't a function binding.

+  This is a very specific check that isn't good for anything except a particular range of assignments in the test class.
+You probably shouldn't use it.
+Note that many trivial changes, such as defining `f` in point-free style, or using a lambda, will cause this to fail.

-- `definedByFunction(var, func)`
+- `definedByFunction`

+  Example:

+      definedByFunction:
+        variable: var
+        function: func

   Checks that `var` is defined directly to be `func` applied to some arguments.
-This example was implemented directly because it was the main point of the test class where we first tried out this feature.
+This example was implemented because it was the main point of the test class where we first tried out this feature.
+It probably isn't what you're looking for in more general cases.

-- `notDefined(var)`
+- `notDefined`

+  Example:

+      notDefined: var

   Checks that there is no definition for a variable named `var`.
 If there is, it fails.

-- `usesAllParams(func)`
+- `usesAllParams`

+  Example:

+      usesAllParams: func

   Checks that `func` makes use of all of its named parameters.
 If any parameters are not used in an equation, it fails.

-- `notUsed(var)`
+- `notUsed`

+  Example:

+      notUsed: var

-  Checks that there are no references to a name in the module.
+  Checks that there are no references to `var` in the module.

 This is by no means intended to be the final constraint language;
 rather, it was the set of requirements needed for a specific test case, and was therefore implemented first (in a hacky way).
 The language is strongly subject to change in the future.

-Even the overall syntax should not be interpreted as any indicator of future syntax.
-In particular, it seems likely we will settle on a more standard format in the future, rather than a custom parser.
-Something like YAML or HCL seems best.

 ### Desirable use cases